 All student-athletes who have signed the ACCC drug testing consent form (Appendix A) are subject to unannounced random testing.
 Testing of the student-athlete will be conducted throughout the year at unannounced random intervals, utilizing an on-site testing device.
 Individuals conducting drug testing must be certified by a licensed drug testing distributor or lab.

-Random individual and/or random team testing will be done at least twice a semester (fall and spring).
+For 2022-23 - Fall (first test deadline of September 30; second test deadline November 30) - Spring (first test deadline February 28; second test deadline April 21) NOTE: Second test may not occur before first deadline date.
 Each college will test at least ten percent of its total student-athletes at each random testing, and this testing can be conducted outside of the student-athlete's particular competitive season.
 For random testing, all student-athletes will be included in a pool of names from which they may be selected by a computerized method of random selection.
 This selection shall be done by each institution by utilizing random number selection.
 Each institution shall be responsible for maintaining an updated listing of student-athletes to provide an accurate random selection pool.